Hear Eisenhower’s speech to the men on the day of the invasion:

 Most of Europe has fallen to Hitler, leaving Britain as the last remaining European power resisting Nazi expansion and teetering dangerously close to succumbing to the more powerful German war-machine.
 Desperate for the assistance of the United States, Churchill repeatedly made pleas to FDR to become more directly involved in the conflict through the supply of materiel needed to support their defenses.

 The American people were still divided about getting involved in yet another European conflict that was “an ocean away” (the isolationist’s lament), which bound FDR’s hands in support of Britain.
-We could not declare war, as the will was not there, nor could we simply provide considerable valuable resources when America itself was recovering from the Great Depression.
-Through ingenious political maneuvering, FDR was able to accomplish this support through such programs as, “Lend-Lease”, which allowed us to provide supplies in return for very generous concessions by Britain…but the main purpose was to have “Lend-Lease” so heavily favor the US, that there would be little issue taken by FDR’s political opponents (or the public), yet still accomplish the goal of “indirectly” assisting Britain.
+We could not declare war, as the will was not there, nor could we even provide considerable and valuable resources when America itself was recovering from the Great Depression.
+However, through ingenious political maneuvering, FDR was able to offer much-needed support through such programs as, “Lend-Lease”, which allowed us to provide supplies in return for very generous concessions by Britain… but the main purpose was to have “Lend-Lease” so heavily favor the US, that there would be little issue taken by FDR’s political opponents (or the public), yet still accomplish the goal of “indirectly” assisting Britain.
 This was a vital, albeit small, lifeline to buy England’s defense against Germany a little more time.

 Interestingly enough, many American politicians felt that it was simply a matter of time before Britain fell and most did not feel that Churchill was the man for the job.
 Among them was Joe Kennedy, the American Ambassador to England at the time and a shameless Isolationist.
 What changed the tide in England’s favor, at least in the minds of those who felt she was doomed, was after it appeared obvious that Hitler was going to take France.